FREQUENTLY ASKED QUESTIONS

 What will be the frequency of ships calling at Tilbury Pacific?

-Once the permanent facility is complete, up to 68 LNG carriers and 69 bunker vessels could dock at Tilbury Pacific each year, if there is customer interest.
+Once the permanent facility is complete, up to 365 LNG vessels per year, including a maximum of 68 LNG carriers could dock at Tilbury Pacific each year.
+This would represent a three to five per cent increase in traffic.

 What would happen if there was an LNG spill?